 THE SAN DIEGO COALITION FOR PEACE AND

-JUSTICE generally meets on the SECOND and FOURTH
+JUSTICE generally meets on the SECOND

 MONDAY of each month at